benax-rw/c-for-raspi/README.md

 # c-for-raspi
-This repository holds c programs that were tested with Raspberry Pi
+This repository holds c programs that were tested with Raspberry Pi Just read code to understand it and modify it as you wish.